DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 First, I created a FREE account on Cloudflare, and connected my GitHub repository with Cloudflare Pages.

 I had to tweak the deployment a little by adding the build command: ```hugo --gc --minify -b https://CLOUDFLARE-PAGES.pages.dev/```

 Additionally, I had to set an Environment Variable: ```HUGO_VERSION   0.80.0```

-After that, the page deployed and works just fine.
+After that, the page deployed and worked just fine.

 ### Step 1: DNS

-Go to dash.cloudflare.com and add your custom domain.
-Choose the FREE plan for starters, and simply follow the next steps for your own domain.
+Now, go to dash.cloudflare.com and add your custom domain.
+Choose the FREE plan for starters, and simply follow the next steps.

-Add the following DNS records in order to connect to the page on Cloudflare Pages:
+On the DNS tab, add the following DNS records in order to connect to the page on Cloudflare Pages:
 ```
 CNAME   davidtofan.com    CLOUDFLARE-PAGES.pages.dev   Auto
 CNAME   www               CLOUDFLARE-PAGES.pages.dev   Auto
 ```

-Furthermore, I also add an empty MX record because I do not use this domain for emails nor do I want to receive emails:
+Furthermore, I also added an empty MX record because I do not use this domain for emails nor do I want to receive emails:
 ```
 MX      davidtofan.com    .
 Auto
 ```

 ### Step 2: Domain

-In order to redirect www to the domain, go to Page Rules > Forwarding URL and set up the following Permanent Redirect Rule 301:
+In order to redirect www to davidtofan.com, go to Page Rules > Forwarding URL and set up the following Permanent Redirect Rule 301:

 Matching URL:
 ```